 What was most helpful about this program?
 Participants valued information the program provided on mental health warning signs, community resources, and effective family communication.
 The program has practical applications that helped participants improve their communication, be more engaged with their children, and prevent bullying.

-Participants recommended making the program more accessible to a wider audience by providing information in Spanish, using translators for Indigenous languages, and offering more classes.
+What would make this program better?
+Participants recommended making the program more accessible to a wider audience by providing information in Spanish, using translators for indigenous languages, and offering more classes.
 They also suggested reducing response times, wait times, more therapists, and fewer changes in assigned therapists.